PSI master's program

 PSI is the perfect program for you if:

-- You know you want to pursue theoretical physics, but have not yet committed to a sub-field (such as cosmology, particle physics, or quantum information).
+- You know you want to pursue theoretical physics, but have not yet committed to a sub-field (such one of Perimeter's research area).
 The PSI program will expose you to the full breadth of theoretical physics in courses allowing you to discover your area of interest.

 - You want to continue your studies with a PhD, working under the guidance of a Perimeter faculty member.